-- 2. What are the chief differences in the way that the two poets approach their topics?
-Look, for example, at the use of pronouns in Bryer's poem, and the way the dead woman is physically conjured up.
+- 1. What central images do both poets use, and why did they choose these images?
+(Jonker's method of suicide will give a clue.) - 2.
+What are the chief differences in the way that the two poets approach their topics?
+Lool~, for example, at the use of pronouns in Bryer's poem, and the way :~e dead woman IS physically conjured up.
 Apart from the subtitle, is Cope's poem specifically addressed to anyone?
 Does any human figure actually appear in it? - 3.
-One of these poems, while written as an elegy, also functions as a straightforward lyrical poem.
+One of these poems, while written as an elegy, also functions as a stralg~tf~rward lynC~poem.
 Which one is it?
-How then do we know that the writer has Jonker's life and death in mind? - 4.
+How then do we know that the writer has Jonker's life and deat in mind? - 4.
 Which poem do you prefer?
 Which is more personal?
-Which one do you think offers greater hope?
-(Remember that there are no 'right' or 'wrong' answers to these questions!)
+Which one do you think ~ffers greater hope?
+(Remember that there are no 'right' or 'wrong' answers to these questlonsl)